netsight/experimental.localrolesindex/README.rst

 experimental.localrolesindex
 ============================

-This package provides and index which reduces the number of objects that need to be examined in order to maintain local roles and user information.
+This package provides a specialised index for ZCatalog which reduces the number of objects that need to be examined in order to maintain local roles and user information.